LinShi11/csci-476-594-spring2021-private/lab02/README.md

 #### Task 1.1:

 This is a simple test to see if /bin/bash_shellshock is vulnerable to the Shellshock attack.
-We are defining the variable foo; however, we have included some extra after the declaration, **echo "attack";**.
+We are defining the function foo; however, we have included some extra code after the declaration, **echo "attack";**.
 By having this in the quotation, if /bin/bash_shellshock print out attack, we will know it is vulnerable to Shellshock attack.
 ```
 [02/15/21]seed@VM:~/.../image_www$ export PS1='parent:>'
 parent:>foo='() { echo "normal function"; }; echo "attack";'